AnotherKamila/anylink/README.md

 Security
 --------

 The URLs are of the form `/uuid/filename`.
 Anything other than a readable file with the correct UUID and filename returns a 404 (to avoid leaking any info).
-The key is a 128-bit random-based UUID, therefore the URLs are unguessable.
+The key is a random UUID, therefore the URLs are unguessable.
 By default URLs expire after 30 days.

 Note that the filenames (but not the full paths) are revealed.